✓ NBFCs for education loans

 You can also watch the 9th episode of our web series named LoanFlix on Youtube which is also on the same subject.

-NBFCs come to the rescue of aspirants who are not deemed fit for an education loan by a nationalized bank.
-The most common reasons are below:
+NBFCs come to the rescue of students who are not deemed fit for an education loan by a Government bank.
+The most common reasons are below

-- Under the RBI mandate, nationalized banks can offer only up to 7.5 lacs, which is not enough for abroad education.
+1. Under the RBI mandate, Government banks can offer only up to 7.5 lacs of unsecured education loans, which is not enough for abroad education.

 The above list has been compiled in the order of their age in the market.
-Our team at WeMakeScholars works with all of them, except HDFC Credila.
-We have stopped working with Credila due to multiple student issues in the past.
+Our team at WeMakeScholars works with all of them.

 Before clearing a candidate for education loan approval, NBFCs take certain factors into consideration.
 The following aspects of a candidate’s profile are considered:

-- The co applicant’s income profile with proof (Salary slips, Income Tax Returns, CIBIL score, etc.)
+2. The co-applicants income profile with proof (Salary slips, Income Tax Returns, CIBIL score, etc.)

-All the above-mentioned factors have been covered in detail in our article titled, “Private Education Loan without Collateral – Must know basics”.
-These have also been demonstrated previously in the third episode of the web-series- Loanflix.
+All the above-mentioned factors have been covered in detail in our article titled, “Eligibility for Education Loan: Criteria for Loan Applicants”.

 To understand what this means, let us take a look at certain cases undertaken by the WeMakeScholars team:

-- Current market scenario: In recent times, as recent as February 2019, due to revised RBI (Reserve Bank of India) norms, many NBFCs are struggling to raise capital in order to ensure their survival in the market.
+In recent times, due to revised RBI (Reserve Bank of India) norms, many NBFCs are struggling to raise capital in order to ensure their survival in the market.
 Due to this, the NBFCs that have managed to float despite the circumstances are monopolizing the loan market.